New Mexico Trout By-Laws

 Section 1.
 Composition

-The affairs of New Mexico Trout shall be managed by a Board of Directors, hereafter referred to as the Board.
-The Board shall consist of, but not be limited to:
+The affairs of New Mexico Trout shall be managed by a Board of Directors, hereinafter referred to as the Board.
+The Board shall consist of:

-- The immediate past president of New Mexico Trout;
+- The immediate past President of New Mexico Trout, Director of conservation program and Director of Membership

-The Board may also, at its discretion, create other offices of the Corporation and assign duties and authorities to them, as required, to address the affairs of New Mexico Trout.
-All officers shall, at all times, be members of the Board.
+The Board may also, at its discretion, create other committee positions in support of the corporation by a majority vote of the Board members then in office, and assign duties and authorities to them as the Board deems appropriate to address the affairs of New Mexico Trout.
+All members of the Board must be members in good standing of New Mexico Trout, as delineated under Article V of these by-laws.
+All members of the Board are voting members.

 Section 2.
 Nomination